savonet/liquidsoap/doc/content/multitrack.md

 First, **only the FFmpeg decoder and encoder supports multitrack**.
 This means that you need to have `liquidsoap` compiled with the FFmpeg support to take advantage of it.

 Then, we need to a way to decide what type of content a track contains, being `audio`, `video` or, potentially `midi` and, planned for later, `subtitles`.
-This is achieved using the following convention:
+This is achieved using the following convention, by order of priority:

 1. A `copy` track is any track named `%<track_name>.copy`.
 We do not need to know the track's content in this case.
 2. If a track has `audio_content` or `video_content` as parameter (for instance `%foo(audio_content, ...)`) then it is considered, resp., `audio` or `video`.